nawhas/rfcs/features/authentication-v2/authentication-v2.md

 #### Vuex Store

 ##### Actions
-- `register` - Post to the register API endpoint and commit `LOGIN`
+- `signUp` - Post to the register API endpoint and commit `LOGIN`

 #### SignUpForm Component
 A `signUpForm` component will handle the processes of:
 - gathering user input for name, email, password, confirm password
 - dispatching `checkNickname` request inline to see if the nickname is taken or not
-- dispatching the `auth/register` action
+- dispatching the `auth/signUp` action
 - handling validation errors

 ### Deployment Strategy